jobarjo/api-movie/README.md

 * Pipeline.yml
   - Create a machine user to limit access to github
-  - webhook: secure webhook from [github](https://developer.github.com/webhooks/securing/)
+  - use secret manager for github token
   - add grafana dashboards
 * Review eslint policy with airbnb
 * Add unit tests